Covid 19 coronavirus: Auckland running wars - man coughed on, elderly woman laughed at

 On the North Shore, a Milford resident in their 70s said walking in their neighbourhood had become a case of doing so "at your own risk".
 They said while runners "just run through you", the local beach had "four dogs at least" running about off lead yesterday afternoon.

-A report from Whangaparoa claims Auckland Council animal patrol officers had been out advising owners to put their dogs on a leash.
+A report from Whangaparaoa claims Auckland Council animal patrol officers had been out advising owners to put their dogs on a leash.

 Overseas, the issue has escalated to the point that full bans have been implemented.